mdn/content/files/en-us/web/api/gpudevice/createbindgrouplayout/index.md

     - : An enumerated value specifying the required dimension for texture views bound to this binding.
 Possible values are:

-      - `"1d"`: The texture is viewed as a 1-dimensional image.
+      - `"1d"`: The texture is viewed as a one-dimensional image.
-      - `"2d"`: The texture is viewed as a single 2-dimensional image.
+      - `"2d"`: The texture is viewed as a single two-dimensional image.
-      - `"2d-array"`: The texture is viewed as an array of 2-dimensional images.
+      - `"2d-array"`: The texture is viewed as an array of two-dimensional images.
       - `"cube"`: The texture is viewed as a cubemap.
 The view has 6 array layers, corresponding to the `[+X, -X, +Y, -Y, +Z, -Z]` faces of the cube.
 Sampling is done seamlessly across the faces of the cubemap.
       - `"cube-array"`: The texture is viewed as a packed array of `n` cubemaps, each with 6 array layers corresponding to the `[+X, -X, +Y, -Y, +Z, -Z]` faces of the cube.
 Sampling is done seamlessly across the faces of the cubemaps.
-      - `"3d"`: The texture is viewed as a 3-dimensional image.
+      - `"3d"`: The texture is viewed as a three-dimensional image.

       If omitted, `viewDimension` defaults to `"2d"`.